 Oh, and let's not forget the unbelievable moisture level.
 Nothing is worse than a dry baked good, but the combination of whole milk, oil and a generous heaping of mashed bananas give us a perfectly moist banana loaf.

 Bonus: If you love this recipe, make sure you also check out my banana pound cake with caramel cream cheese glaze!
+My pumpkin gingerbread is also great for another quick bread recipe or try this chocolate-zucchini bread from Little House Big Alaska.

 Perfect Banana Ripeness for Baking